 How are AAT qualifications structured?

 Unlike a lot of other accountancy qualifications, the AAT qualifications follow a simple progression.
-There are three types of AAT qualification: Foundation (Level 2), Advanced (Level 3), and Professional (Level 4).
+There are three types of AAT qualification: AAT Level 2, AAT Level 3, and AAT Level 4.

 You might also need to start with the AAT Foundation qualification if you have some finance experience but have still to master essential practical accounting techniques like double-entry bookkeeping.

-The AAT Advanced Diploma in Accounting is an intermediate qualification for those who have some knowledge and experience of accounting.
+The AAT Level 3 Diploma in Accounting is an intermediate qualification for those who have some knowledge and experience of accounting.
 In particular, you’ll normally need knowledge of double-entry bookkeeping before you’re able to take this qualification.

 So, how long does an AAT qualification actually take to complete?
 The simple answer is that it depends entirely on the type and level of qualification, along with how much time you have to devote to study.